jorisvandenbossche/course-python-data/notebooks/visualization_01_matplotlib.md

 +++

-Using the proposed function to setup a Matplotlib Figure,  `fig, ax = plt.subplots()`, supports both a single and multiple subplots with a regular number of rows/columns:
+The function to setup a Matplotlib Figure we have seen up to now,  `fig, ax = plt.subplots()`, supports creating both a single plot and multiple subplots with a regular number of rows/columns:

 ```{code-cell} ipython3
 fig, ax = plt.subplots(2, 3, figsize=(5, 5))